ashuklaa/FinGuardian/DOCUMENTATION.md

 ## 10. Conclusion
 FinGuardian demonstrates how a modern AI-powered finance app can:
 - Provide clarity into the complete picture
-- Encourage and reinforce positive financial habits to continue carrying momentum
+- Encourage and reinforce positive financial habits
 - Build trust with end users by promising responsible data handling
 - Operate securely and provide world-class threat mitigation
 - Scale into a massive production-ready platform when ready